-- *International car shipping prices are for 1 car in a dedicated 20ft container.
-This is the safest and most reliable way to transport a vehicle internationally.
+- *Shipping prices are for one car in a dedicated 20ft container.
+This is the safest and most reliable way to have easy auto-ship across international borders.
 Other items may be included in the container to help save you money when moving.

-Prices for moving vehicles between countries can vary greatly depending on which international car shipping companies or movers you are getting quotes from.
-For more information on what it costs to ship a car overseas refer to this article or visit this page to use our overseas rate calculator.
+So how much does it cost to ship a car across international borders?
+It can vary greatly depending on the movers you are getting quotes from.
+For more information on shipping vehicles overseas, refer to this article or visit this page to use our international shipping rates calculator.

 Get a Free, No Obligation to Buy, Auto Shipping Quote.Get my free quote now